aboutcode-org/aboutcode-toolkit/docs/source/reference.rst

 Purpose
 -------

-Create a JSON/CSV/XLSX inventory of components from ABOUT files.
+Create a JSON/CSV/XLSX inventory of components from ABOUT files, or use `-` to print result to stdout.

 Details
 ^^^^^^^

         ..  code-block:: none

+                --exclude PATTERN

+                    Exclude the processing of the specified input pattern

+                $ about inventory --exclude "tests*" LOCATION OUTPUT

                 -f, --format [json|csv|excel]

                     Set OUTPUT file format.  [default: csv]

                 $ about inventory -f json LOCATION OUTPUT

+                $ about inventory -f json LOCATION -

                 --verbose